A-Z Index

 3. Eye protection

-1. Eye protection, which can be goggles or face shields, may be considered at the facility’s discretion for staff providing care to residents not in isolation or who are close contacts when the CDC COVID-19 Hospital Admission Level for LA County is medium to high or when the facility is in an active outbreak.
+1. Eye protection, which can be goggles or face shields, may be considered at the facility’s discretion for staff providing care to residents not in isolation or who are close contacts to a case or when the facility is in an active outbreak.
 Public Health may direct facilities in active outbreaks to require eye protection for all areas of the facility on a case-by-case basis to mitigate transmission.

 4. Gown use